How to add navigation menu on a page

 - Hamburger Menu

 Beware!
-This element is a part of the Raven elements.
-Raven is an exclusive plugin developed by Artbees which represents new useful elements to Elementor.
+This element is a part of the Jupiter X elements.
+Jupiter X is exclusively developed by Artbees which represents new useful elements to Elementor.
 Also, Elementor Pro (Paid version), has another Navigation Menu shortcode, but in order to see the default Elementor Navigation Menu, you need to look for it in the Elementor knowledgebase.

 To add a Navigation Menu element to a page:

 1. Add a new page or edit an existing one.

 2. Click on Edit with Elementor button.

 3. From the left dashboard, search for a “Navigation Menu”.

 4. Drag and drop the Navigation Menu element to your page.

 5. A new dashboard on the left will open with the element’s settings.

 6. Edit the settings and Update the page.